The Gauss--skizze decomposition is a Goresky-MacPherson stratification: From real curves to stable trees

 Similarly, we have the following for contracting Whitehead moves. \begin{lem}~ Let $\tau_1$ and $\tau_2$ be obtained from a signature $\sigma$ by two different complete contracting Whitehead moves.
 Then, $\tau_1$ and $\tau_2$ are different. \end{lem} \begin{proof} Let $\tau_1$ and $\tau_2$ be obtained from a signature $\sigma$ from two different contracting Whitehead moves.
 Two contracting Whitehead moves are different if they operate on different sets of edges.
 Let us consider $m_1$ (resp. $m_2$) edges of $\sigma$ lying in the boundary of cell of $\C$.
 Suppose that their set of leaves is $\{i_1,...i_{2m_{1}}\}$ (resp. $\{j_1,...j_{2m_{2}}\}$).
 A contracting Whitehead move glues those edges at one point.
 This gives a (star shaped) tree with leaves in the set $\{i_1,...i_{2m}\}$ (resp.$\{j_1,...j_{2m_{2}}\}$).
 This gives the signature $\tau_1$ (resp. $\tau_2$).
 Clearly $\tau_1$ can not be isotopic to $\tau_2$, with respect to the leaves, since $\{i_1,...i_{2m}\}$ is different from $\{j_1,...j_{2m_{2}}\}$. \end{proof}

 \begin{lem} Let $\tau$ be a non generic signature.
 Consider in $\tau$ a vertex, incident to $m>2$ red (or blue) curves.
-The signatures, obtained from $\tau$ in one single smoothing Whitehead move, are all distinct. \end{lem} \begin{proof} Locally, around the intersection, the graph resembles a star shaped tree with one inner node and $2m$ leaves which we can number $1,..,2m$.
-After one partial Whitehead move, the graph is still connected.
-However, the set of leaves are splitted into two disjoint sets $U_1\sqcup U_2=\{1,...,2m\}$.
+The signatures, obtained from $\tau$ in one single smoothing Whitehead move, are all distinct. \end{lem} \begin{proof} Locally, in a small neighbourhood around the intersection, the graph resembles a star shaped tree with one inner node and $2m$ leaves.
+Label those leaves $1,..,2m$.
+After one edge smoothing partial Whitehead move, the graph remains connected (one has simply detached a given branch and slided it along another one creating an extra nodal point.
+The valency of the first node being shrinked to $2n-2$).
+The topology of the graph is different.
 It is clear that for different splittings the graphs are not isotopic.
 After a complete smoothing Whitehead move, the graph is disconnected: there exists a star-like tree and a tree with at least one edge.
-There are at $2m$ possible of creating such graphs, if there are no symmetries in the graph.
-There are $m$ possibilities if there are some symmetries in the graph.
+There are $2m$ ways of inserting an edge if the two newly created vertices have different degrees and $m$ ways if they have same degree.
 These graphs are non-isotopic, with respect to the asymptotic directions of the leaves $2m$. \end{proof}

 \begin{lem} .1cm Let $\tau$ be a signature of codimension $k$ with a given red (or blue) intersection of $m>2$ curves.
 Then there exists $Cat(m)$ distinct signatures which are smoothings of $\tau$ and of codimension $(k-(2m-3))$ obtained by complete smoothing Whitehead moves, where $Cat(m)$ is the $m^{th}$-Catalan number. \end{lem} \begin{proof} Draw in the neighborhood of the critical point $p$ a $2m$-gon.
 The vertices are the boundaries of the $m$ curves.
 Since we only consider the combinatorics, we may assume that the $2m$-gon is regular.
 Ungluing those $m$ curves gives $m$ disjoint curves in the regular $2m$-gon and the number of such possibilities is given by the $m^{th}$-Catalan number (see~\cite{Sta01}). \end{proof}